 That’s our hotel top left

-trying very hard to keep a straight face.
+her, trying very hard to keep a straight face.
 She scampers back to her own car looking very embarrassed.

-I turn off the main road down an even narrower road and reach the start of the path that leads up to Angelokastro, which is a fortress which sits high on the rocky crag overlooking the sea and everything else around it.
+I turn off the main road down an even narrower road and reach the start of the path that leads up to Angelokastro, which is a fortress which sits high on a rocky crag overlooking the sea and everything else around it.
 I read that this was a key part of Corfu’s defence system for many centuries.
 The earliest documented evidence of its existence is 1272, but it may have been around from as early as fifth century Byzantine times.
 It was Corfu’s capital from 1387 to the end of the sixteenth century; it protected residents during three Ottoman sieges and was never conquered.
-Parts of the ramparts are still in tact.
+Parts of the ramparts are still intact.
 There’s a small stone church at the top, and the views in all directions are spectacular.

 I set off towards the northern end of the island.
 We bought a SIM card for Issy’s phone yesterday, so I have the ever reliable Google Maps to guide me.
 It tells me to turn off the main road.
 This road is very narrow and windy, and its surface barely exists; it’s